Sustainable Development Goal (SDG) 11.1: Ensure access for all to adequate, safe and affordable housing.

 House prices

-While home prices have generally reliably risen for nearly 20 years, there has been a sudden spike in rural home prices during the Covid-19 pandemic.
+While home prices have generally reliably risen for nearly 20 years, there was a spike in rural home prices during the Covid-19 pandemic.
 Eastern Ontario regions averaged 32.4% in median home price increases from 2020-2021.
 While Toronto averaged ~18%, Northumberland County was 44%, City of Kawartha Lakes was 60%, and Prince Edward County averaged 79%.
 (CREA)

 For Prince Edward County, the in-migration from large urban areas helped drive house prices up 78.5% (April 2020 to April 2021), putting ownership out of reach for many local residents, especially first-time home buyers.
 This is creating a large divide between those that owned a house 5-10 years ago and those that didn’t.
 A good job isn’t enough anymore to promise home ownership.